 4. Pedestrian Crossings and Bike Lanes

-Japan truly is a heaven for pedestrians.
+Japan truly is a haven for pedestrians.
 Streets have traffic lights for pedestrian crossing, even a small street does.
 As usual, red for stop, green for go.
 Surprisingly, most of the Japanese people are abiding by the rules of crossing the street!
 We saw a few where the light is red and people are still crossing the street but only happens when they know that there are no vehicles around.

 Bike lanes, oh!
 One of the most enjoyable experiences we did was the Bike tour in Kyoto from Hostel Ginkakuji to Fushimi Inari Shrine at midnight and bike rental at Himeji Castle.
 Just like regular cars, bikes also have their own lane and they can opt to use the pedestrian’s sidewalk for safer trips.
 Same traffic rule applies for both cars, bikes, and humans.
 The beautiful thing about this is that Japan encourages people to use regular (pedal) bicycles than motorbikes.
 No traffic, no hassle, no pollution!